10.1 Synopsis of Graduate Studies at Illinois Institute of Technology

 10.7 Thesis Examination

-- After the preliminary approval of the committee chair, and at least two weeks prior to the scheduled oral defense examination, the student must submit the final thesis/dissertation to each committee member for review and comment.
+- At least two weeks prior to the scheduled oral defense examination, the student must submit the final thesis/dissertation to each committee member for review and comment.
 The committee's review and comments are discussed at the defense.

 The same committee that approved the preliminary dissertation must also approve the final copy of the dissertation.
 The examination is open to all faculty but only the appointed committee may vote.
 The following rules apply to the oral examination: